junxit/us-congress-bills-110/metadata.md

 - 2007-07-30 — Passed/agreed to in House: On passage Passed without objection.(text: CR 7/31/2007 CR H8838)
 - 2007-07-31 — Received in the Senate.
 - 2007-08-03 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2007-08-22 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Federal Financial Management, Government Information, Federal Services, and International Security.
+- 2007-09-26 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2007-09-26 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2007-09-26 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2007-09-26 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 392.